-Brown spot on pear (Stemphylium vesicarium)
+Brown spot on pear (Stemphylium vesicarium) (Syngenta)

-2020 and 2021 samples from Belgium, Italy, Spain, Portugal were analysed.
-Single cases with moderate frequencies were found in Italy and Portgual (limited monitoring).
-Isolated cases of less sensitive strains were reported from Belgium.
+2020 samples from Belgium, Italy, Spain Portugal were analysed.
+A low frequency of less sensitive strains was reported in Belgium, Italy and Portugal.

 Historic background:

 In 2018, samples were collected in Belgium, Italy, Portugal and Spain.
 Moderate frequency of resistance was found in Italy.
 Low frequency was detected in Belgium and Portugal.
 No resistance was detected in Spain.